Villa Boscoreale: Villa Regina

 Large quantities of pottery and farm implements were found.
 Plaster casts of the original entrance doors were made from the hollow spaces left.
 A plaster cast of a pig found here and killed in the catastrophe was also made.

 It also includes preserved parts of a wine press.
-Near the centre of the villa is the wine cellar in which 18 dolia, of total capacity 10,000 litres, were buried for storing the must from the adjoining press.
+Near the center of the villa is the wine cellar in which 18 dolia, of total capacity 10,000 liters, were buried for storing the must from the adjoining press.

 An unusual find was an oil lamp dating from the 3-5th c.
 AD showing that the place was tunnelled into in the later Roman era.

 Plants at Villa Regina

 Pollen analysis conducted at Villa Regina identified various species of cultivated plant life.
 Tree varieties included Birch, Hazelnut, Cypress, Ash, Walnut, Pine and Olive.
 Flowers at the Villa included Anemone, Borage, Dianthus, Amaranth, Aster, Sedge, Geranium, Buttercup, Mallow.
 Pollen samples additionally confirmed the cultivation of grapes at Villa Regina, likely pressed into wine on site.
 The holes in the ground left by the roots of the Roman vines were found and vines have again been planted in them.